code-wizard91/Microservice-Insult-Generator/README.md

 <a name="mysolution"></a>
 ### Solution

-My project is a Insult Generator where two services will be used to generated random parts of a insult which will be sent as lists in JSON to the front-end service which is #Service 1 and will be joined together to form a complete insult and store it in a Mysql DB.
-Service 5 will be used to add a random meme to the generated response
+Service one of my project is essentially the front end where the insult that is gemerated will be shown to the user.
+Service 2 and 3 will be services that generate the random insult, service 4 puts them together and sends the complete insult to the front end.
+Service 5 will generate a random image and adds it under the insult.

 <a name="riskbacklog"></a>